Sky’s Top 5: Best Hunting Clothes & Gear for Beginners & Pros

 During my teens my big brother took my hunting education in hand.
 Lance was serious—dead serious—about hunting.
-His tough-love teaching meant a knock on the head every time I snapped a twig under my boot, but he passed along his hunting secrets and took my skills to a new level.
+His tough-love teaching meant a knock on the head every time I snapped a twig under my boot, but he passed along his hunting secrets and took my skills to the next level.

 Experience has taught me what gear works and what doesn’t.
-Eastern and western hunters are different animals, and the gear they need is also very different.
+Eastern and western hunters are different animals, and the hunting clothes and gear they need is also very different.
 Here are some go-to brands I use to gear up for successful hunts in both regions.

 Head to any fashion rack and you’ll find camo is the new black.
 It’s everywhere.
-But despite fads, a hunter doesn’t really need camo.
+But despite fads, a hunter doesn’t really need camouflage to hunt.
 A savvy hunter can head into the woods in their b-day suit and still bag a nice buck.
 Camo is, however, helpful.
 It breaks up your outline, helps you blend in, and—let’s admit it—looks super sweet.

-So how do you choose camo that looks great and works for you?
+So how do you choose camouflage that looks great and works for you?
 Remember four things: